deckhouse/deckhouse/docs/site/pages/virtualization-platform/documentation/admin/platform-management/node-management/ADDING_NODE.md

 While you are configuring a node, some modifications may require a reboot.

-For example, it may be required after modifying the `kernel.yama.ptrace_scope` parameter of sysctl using the `astra-ptrace-lock enable/disable` command in the Astra Linux distribution.
+For example, in the Astra Linux distribution (a Russian Linux-based OS), it may be required after modifying the `kernel.yama.ptrace_scope` parameter of sysctl using the `astra-ptrace-lock enable/disable` command.

 The reboot mode is defined by the `disruptions` field in the [`disruptions` parameter section](../../../../reference/cr/nodegroup.html#nodegroup-v1-spec-disruptions) of a NodeGroup resource.